Kafka

 In CloudThinker, navigate to **Connections → Kafka**.

-Create a JSON file with the fields for the scopes you enabled (see [Connection Field Template](#connection-field-template-2) below).
+Create a JSON file with the fields for the scopes you enabled (see [Connection field template](#connection-field-template-2) below).
 Upload this JSON file in the connection form.

 Required fields depend on your profile — see [Profiles](#profiles-2) below for details.